 - ensure that the worker has the necessary qualifications, licences, skills and training to safely do the work.

 - consult with the host and the worker to ensure you and the workers understand and are confident in your understanding of the OSH policies, procedures and practices of the host.

 - establish persons of contact for OSH matters between you and the host, as well as agreed means and frequency of communication.

 - ensure that you have an adequate system in place for the OSH management of your labour hire workers, including appropriately trained agency staff.

-So, with such a detailed and prescriptive action list, no doubt you may find this attached ‘Labour Hire Checklist‘ very handy as part of the ‘signing off’ process with your customer.
+So, with such a detailed and prescriptive action list, no doubt you will find this very handy as part of the ‘signing off’ process with your customer.